 Progreso is a port city in the Mexican state of Yucatán, located on the Gulf of Mexico in the north-west of the state some 30 minutes north of the state capital Mérida (the biggest city on the Yucatán Peninsula) by highway.

-As of the Mexican census of 2010, Progreso had an official population of 37,369 inhabitants, the sixth largest community in the state in population.
+As of the Mexican census of 2010, Progreso had an official population of 37,369 inhabitants.

 The city is also the municipal seat of the surrounding municipality of the same name.
-The municipality’s area is 270.10 km2 (104.29 sq mi) and its population at the census was 49,454 inhabitants.
+The municipality’s area is 270.10 sq km and its population at the census was 49,454 inhabitants.

 Progreso is a center for both the fishing industry and the container industry.
 All containers arrive in Progreso and are distributed to Yucatán, Campeche, and Quintana Roo.

 Progreso also is one of the newest ports for large cruise ships and an emerging balneario resort destination.
 Passengers disembark on a very long pier, the Terminal Remota opened in 1989 that juts out 6.5 km into the Gulf of Mexico.

 Passengers are taken to shore to visit Progreso, Mérida, or the Maya civilization archaeological sites of Uxmal and Dzibilchaltun.